psmith1/codeforkansascity.github.io/hackkc-faq.md

 ### There will be free street parking near the building.
 Baltimore and Wyandotte tends to have several places to park.

-### Do NOT park on the lot attached to the building
+### Do NOT park on the lot attached to the building.
+That is a private lot and you will be ticketed.